timkendall/showing.io/README.md

 Display current movies in box office with Rotten Tomatoes ratings and trailers.
 Made this over a weekend and perfected it over a couple of weeks.
 Wanted a quick way see what movies are playing in theaters.
 May add features later.

 ## TODO
+  - Change close 'X' to bigger and thinner
   - Finish responsive design
   - Polyfill for `-moz-background-clip: text;`
   - Save sorting prefs in localStorage